glukee/Share_App/README.md

-# ReactJS App with Spring Boot
+# App with Spring Boot
 Project frontend build with react js and backend with spring boot.
 Implementation of Login and SignUp forms with various APIs and JWT Token for authentication.